maxpou/maxpou.fr/_drafts/immutability-js.md

 ![Back to the future]({{ site.url }}/images/articles/2017/immutability-js/back-to-the-future.jpg)

 There is a really nice pattern called CQRS *(Command Query Responsibility Segregation)*.
 The starting point is the following: editing something may be harmful.
 Because mutation hide change.
 So this pattern consist in removing any update/delete statement only create.
 If you take a look, that exactly how Git works.
-If you delete some code, you can retreive it later.
+If you delete some code, you can retrieve it later.

 ```js
 const heroPet[] = 'cat'